KxSystems/docs/docs/cloud/aws/migration.md

 bucket; separation of large sequential regions of a file into individual objects within the bucket and read-ahead and caching strategies.

-There are some areas of synergy.
-Kdb+ HDB data typically stores billions and billions of time-series entries in an immutable read-only mode.
+There are some areas of synergy. kdb+ HDB data typically stores billions and billions of time-series entries in an immutable read-only mode.
 Only updated new data that lands in the HDB needs to be written.
 S3 is a [shared nothing](https://en.wikipedia.org/wiki/Shared-nothing_architecture "Wikipedia") model.
 Therefore, splitting a single segment or